bioinfoDZ/scDAPP/Documentation/Usage.md

 - `species` string, for example 'Homo sapiens' or 'Mus musculus', default = 'Homo sapiens'; this is for pathway analysis, see `msigdbr::msigdbr_species()`

+- `DE_test` - string, default is 'EdgeR-LRT' when Pseudobulk_mode is set to True, or 'wilcox' when Pseudobulk_mode is False.
+Can be either "DESeq2", "DESeq2-LRT", "EdgeR", "EdgeR-LRT" for pseudobulk, or any of the tests supported by the "test.use" argument in the FindMarkers function in Seurat; see `?Seurat::FindMarkers` for more.
+Note the Seurat "roc" test is not included, and some additional packages like DESeq2 may require installation.

+- `run_ORA` - T/F, default is F. Whether to run OverRepresentation Analysis (ORA) using fisher exact tests as implemented in `clusterProfiler::enricher()`. clusterProfiler must be installed for this.
+Will save table outputs.

 ## QC filtering parameters